-From October 6th to October 22nd, 2018, five hip hop artists will travel to Ankara and Istanbul, Turkey as part of the Next Level program.
-Dancer Melanie Aguirre, DJ Kevin “DJ Kevie-Kev Rockwell” Carson, Graffiti/Aerosol Artist Lance “LJ…Art” Johnson, and MC iLLspokin will join team manager Jaci Caprice Clark to perform for audiences and collaborate with local artists to promote cross-culture exchange and conflict resolution.
+Starting on October 6th through October 22nd, 2018, five hip hop artists traveled to Ankara and Istanbul, Turkey as part of the Next Level program.
+Dancer Melanie Aguirre, DJ Kevin “DJ Kevie-Kev Rockwell” Carson, Graffiti/Aerosol Artist Lance “LJ…Art” Johnson, and MC iLLspokin joined team manager Jaci Caprice Clark to perform for audiences and collaborate with local artists to promote cross-culture exchange and conflict resolution.
 The team is part of a larger Next Level cohort of twenty American MC’s, DJ’s, beat makers, and hip hop dancers leading exchange programs across the globe.
 You can read more about the artists here.
-Follow us on social media to stay up to date with the trip!
+Follow us on social media to stay up to date our latest trip!

 Melanie Aguirre is a native New Yorker, founder of Rep Your Style, and young community leader in New York City.
 Melanie provides the NYC Dance community with dance competitions, community discussions, charity fundraisers, workshops, and job placement services.
 She teaches multiple dance styles within the tri-state area, nationally, and internationally.
 Through her company Rep Your Style, she directs theatrical performances and museum tours.
 She was selected in 2017 for a cultural exchange program in Paris, France, at La Place Hip Hop cultural center.
 With these different avenues of outreach, she has been able to inspire creativity through her work.